jgwinnett/FS-EPR-CHEATSHEET/README.md

 Each behaviour has its definition, strength relations (with definitions) and examples for levels three (HEO/SEO) and four (Grade 7 / 6),

+## How to Use

+The easiest way to use this documentation is to view it through the github pages which can be found at the following URL - https://jgwinnett.github.io/FS-EPR-CHEATSHEET/.

+You are, of course, free to clone/fork this repo for use on a local machine, if desired.

 ## Behaviours:

 * [Changing and improving](behav/change_improve.md)